An information portal of the Federal government and the Länder

 Schleswig-Holstein

-Ministry of Energy Transition, Agriculture, Environment Nature and Digitalization
+Ministry for Energy Transition, Climate Protection, Environment and Nature

-Thuringian Ministry for Environment, Energy and Nature Conservation
+Thuringian State Ministry for the Environment, Energy and Nature Conservation